Saturday, March 4th: Race Night – CANCELLED

 Sunday, April 2nd: Choral Society’s Spring Concert

-Steeple Aston Choral Society once more joyfully announces that its forthcoming concert on Sunday, April 2nd at 7.00pm in Steeple Aston Church.
+Steeple Aston Choral Society announces its forthcoming concert “An Italian Evening” on Sunday, April 2nd at 7.00pm in Steeple Aston Church.
 Tickets cost £10 in advance; £12 on the door, available from 01869 347346.

 The Society’s Chairman, Martin Dale writes: “There will be a super programme designed to take us largely to Italy through Opera Choruses of Handel; Mozart and Donizetti and the wonderful Messa di Gloria of Puccini Though this last is an ecclesiastical piece, it is musically full of Puccini’s operatic style.
 Each week when we practise it everyone goes home humming the glorious operatic style tunes.